Posted on

 Filisur

-As it was ski season we were able to fly from Exeter to Geneva, where we got the train to Basel – our first stop.
+As it was ski season we were able to fly from Exeter to Geneva.
+On arrival we got the train to Basel – our first stop.

-It was incredibly cold in Basel, but it was a sunny day and in the sunshine it was glorious and I was able to sit and sketch some of the beautiful buildings.
+It was incredibly cold in Basel.
+However our first day was very a sunny day, which was glorious.
+I was even able to sit and sketch some of the beautiful buildings.

-Next stop was Filisur, going via Chur so we got the train up to Arosa, where it was so cold minus 18 degrees, so not only was it too cold to paint, it was too cold to be outside!
+Next stop was Filisur, going via Chur so we got the train up to Arosa.
+However it was so cold minus 18 degrees!
+It was not only was it too cold to paint, it was too cold to be outside!
 Still the train trip up to Arosa and back, going through the snow covered forests was stunning.

-Back on the train – and not just any train The Glacier Express, travelling from Filisur to our next stop at Brig – just magical.
-Back to painting the scene from our hotel room and this was the mountains at Brig.
-Our last visit was to Zermatt, where we were hoping to see The Matterhorn, it was quite a coldy day, but the clouds did clearly for a short time and I was able to sit down and quickly capture the scene, where now the temperature was above freezing and so the water in my brush didn’t freeze!
+Back on the train – and not just any train The Glacier Express.
+We were travelling from Filisur to our next stop at Brig – just magical.
+Back to painting the scene from our hotel room, this time it was the mountains at Brig.
+Our last visit was to Zermatt, where we were hoping to see The Matterhorn.
+It was quite a coldy day, but the clouds did clear for a short time so I was able to sit down and quickly capture the scene.
+The temperature was now above freezing and so the water in my brush didn’t freeze!

-Our trip back didn’t run quite as smooth because by this time Geneva airport was covered in snow, as was Exeter Airport and had been closed the day before and the morning of our flight, but it opened for a couple of hours and we managed to get home!
+Our trip back didn’t run quite as smooth because by this time Geneva airport was covered in snow.
+Exeter Airport had closed the day before and the morning of our flight!
+Luckily it opened for a couple of hours and we managed to get home!

 A truly magical holiday, with memories that will stay with me forever.